paulkernfeld/contiguous-data-in-rust/README.md

 ## Slice: `&[T]` or `&mut [T]`

 In Rust, a [slice](https://doc.rust-lang.org/std/primitive.slice.html) is "a dynamically-sized view into a contiguous sequence."
-In contrast to a fixed-size array, the size of a slice isn't known at compile time.
+In contrast to an array, the length of a slice isn't known at compile time.

-Given a mutable slice, you can change the content, but there is no way to change the size.
+Given a mutable slice, you can change the content, but there is no way to change the length.
 When we take a mutable slice to an array, we're actually modifying the data in the array itself.
 That's why `my_array` needs to be declared as `mut` below.

 ```rust
 fn main() {